$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Formalism

 \subsection{Tree-level production amplitude}

 From the previous discussion, we can now construct the non-resonant amplitude for the $B^- \to D^{*+}\pi^{-}\pi^{-}$ and $B^{-}\to D_s^-D^{*+}\pi^{-}$ processes (see Fig.~\ref{mecS_a}).

 To determine the corresponding amplitude, we have the polarization four-vector of the $D^{*+}$ in the final state, $\epsilon^\mu_{D^*}$, which needs to be contracted with a four-vector to form a Lorentz scalar.
 Considering angular momentum conservation, a $P$-wave in the final state is needed to obtain total angular momentum 0 (as in the case of the $B$ meson in its rest frame) and describe the weak decays considered.
 This means that the mentioned polarization vector needs to be contracted with a four-momentum.
-In our approach, the resonance $D_1(2420)$ is obtained from $D^{*+}\pi^-$ and coupled channels interacting in the $S$-wave, and, following Refs.~\cite{Lin:2024hys,Lyu:2024zdo}, we contract the mentioned polarization vector with the four-momentum of the decaying particle.
+In our approach, the resonance $D_1(2420)$ is obtained from $D^{*+}\pi^-$ and coupled channels interacting in the $S$-wave, and, following Refs.~\cite{Lin:2024hys,Lyu:2024zdo,Lyu:2025rsq}, we contract the mentioned polarization vector with the four-momentum of the decaying particle.
 In this way, we use the following amplitude to describe the contribution of the mechanism depicted in Fig.~\ref{mecS_a}:

 where $C_0$ is a strength parameter to be fixed, and $p^\mu_B$ is the four-momentum of the $B^-$ meson.
-Note that in the case where the final state is $D^{*+}\pi^-\pi^-$, the indistinguishability of the two $\pi^-$ implies a symmetrization of the tree-level amplitude.
+Note that in the case where the final state is $D^{*+}\pi^-\pi^-$, the indistinguishability of the two $\pi^-$ implies a symmetrization of the tree-level amplitude, which produces a factor of two with respect to the tree-level amplitude for $B^-\to D^-_s D^{*+}\pi^-$.
+In the case of internal emission, the constant $C_0$ appearing in Eq.~(\ref{verticeDpi}) is considered to be $1/N_c=1/3$ ($N_c$ representing the number of colors) smaller than that for external emission~\cite{Song:2025dgg}.
+The relative interference (constructive/destructive) between the external and internal tree-level contributions for $B^-\to D^{*+}\pi^-\pi^-$ is fixed to obtain a better description of the experimental data.
+In this case, a global minus sign needs to be included in the constant associated with the tree-level contribution obtained from internal emission.